 It began with a hurricane.

-Hurricane Grace developed in the Atlantic northeast of the Bahamas where it strengthened into a Category 2 hurricane by Oct.
+Hurricane Grace developed in the Atlantic northeast of the Bahamas, where it strengthened into a Category 2 hurricane by Oct.
 27. Grace remained generally over the open Atlantic as it weakened into an extratropical cyclone as it moved northeast near Bermuda.

 Hurricane Grace collided with a cold front moving off the eastern United States.
 Attached to this cold front was a low-pressure system that formed near Nova Scotia.
 This low-pressure system was blocked from moving north by a strong high-pressure system over eastern Canada, so it moved southeast into the Atlantic and eventually curved westward towards New England.
-As the low pressure absorbed the warmth and moisture from Hurricane Grace, it rapidly strengthened into a powerful cyclone centered off the New England coast.
+As the low-pressure system absorbed the warmth and moisture from Hurricane Grace, it rapidly strengthened into a powerful cyclone centered off the New England coast.

 So, what does the Perfect Storm have to do with Omaha?
 In a sense, the perfect storm created the conditions across the central U.S. for the Halloween ice storm in Omaha.

 As mentioned above, the Perfect Storm was blocked from moving north by a large high-pressure system in eastern Canada.
 This high pressure also blocked storm systems from moving across the eastern U.S. A cold front was advancing across the Great Plains on Oct.
-28 but stalled out near the Mississippi River as the high pressure blocked it from moving east.
+28, but stalled out near the Mississippi River as the high pressure blocked it from moving east.
 Likewise, the perfect storm over the Atlantic also blocked its movement from going south.
 Thus, the cold front was stuck over the central U.S.

-As it was stuck, an area of low pressure formed over eastern Texas.
+An area of low pressure formed over eastern Texas.
 As it could not move east, the storm system had to move almost due north across Arkansas, Missouri, Iowa, and Minnesota.
 This is a rare path for a storm system to take, but its track would bring a major snow and ice storm to the central U.S. from Kansas to Canada.

 THE STORM